 Acroname has decades of expertise in robotics systems, robotics components and embedded system design.
 We know the sensors, the systems, the pitfalls.
 We carry the sensors that we would (and do) use in any of our own designs.
 And we love working with and providing tools to help engineers, because we are in the trenches with you.

 The Acroname team has thoughtfully curated LIDAR sensor offerings from world-class, leading manufacturers - to give you the feature, size and price choices you need for your product or project.
 Give us a call.
 Send us an email.
 Visit our store.
 Find out why customers from drone and robot manufacturers to city planners and university engineering teams and researchers trust Acroname when it comes to LIDAR.

-If you are interested in learning more about LIDAR or in purchasing one of our LIDAR rangefinders, visit our website today or call us any time.
+If you are interested in learning more about LIDAR or in purchasing one of our LIDAR rangefinders, contact us at any time.
 Acroname’s engineering and support team can help you select the right sensor model for your application.
 In addition, you will find our website also offers plenty of tools to help you develop your product, as well as test tools to help you quickly ramp up your production when you are ready for that phase.